cchandre/pyhamsys/README.md

     - `ABA104` (order (10,4)) optimized for *H* = *A* + &epsilon; *B*.
 Here *chi* should be exp(*h* X<sub>A</sub>)exp(*h* X<sub>B</sub>).
     - `ABA864` (order (8,6,4)) optimized for *H* = *A* + &epsilon; *B*.
 Here *chi* should be exp(*h* X<sub>A</sub>)exp(*h* X<sub>B</sub>).
     - `ABA1064` (order (10,6,4)) optimized for *H* = *A* + &epsilon; *B*.
 Here *chi* should be exp(*h* X<sub>A</sub>)exp(*h* X<sub>B</sub>).

+There is also the possibility to define an integrator by providing the coefficients of the split in the form of a vector &alpha; (with the attribute `alpha`).
+Note that the sum of the coefficients in &alpha; must be equal to 1/2 (see [2] for more detail).

 All purpose integrators are for any splitting of the Hamiltonian *H*=&sum;<sub>*k*</sub> *A*<sub>*k*</sub> in any order of the functions *A*<sub>*k*</sub>.
 Otherwise, the order of the operators is specified for each integrator.
 These integrators are used in the functions `solve_ivp_symp` and `solve_ivp_sympext` by specifying the entry `method` (default is `BM4`).